jgerman/advent_of_code_2022/README.md

 realized that the only difference was in how the groups of rucksacks to test were made.
 And that's the function that gets passed to the algorithm: group each rucksack into compartments, or group every three rucksacks together.

+## Day 4

+Also did this on day 4, got cute with the first check because I assumed the ranges would be large and turning them into sets was going to churn, wound up re-writing to just use sets once I saw the second task.